-G. Supervisory Microcontroller
+F. Supervisory Microcontroller

 The supervisory microcontroller is used to sample data, create files, and run communications for the device.
 The Microcontroller being used is the AT32UC3B1256.
-This device was chosen because of its high internal clock speed, high sample rate for the ADC, physical dimensions, and large number of peripheral communication capabilities
+This device was chosen because of its high internal clock speed, high sample rate for the ADC, physical dimensions, and large number of peripheral communication capabilities.
+Using the programming skills learned in computer systems lab, we are able to program the device.
+The device has an internal clock speed of 20MHZ and a 10 bit resolution ADC that samples at 384KSPS.

-The device is clocked by an external 16MHz oscillator, and has a 10 bit resolution ADC that samples at 384KSPS.
-Since the signal we are trying to capture is approximately 500us long and has a 1ms period the sample speed is well above the Nyquist rate.
 This ADC gives a voltage resolution of 3mV per bit which translates to roughly 0.1861 dbm per bit.
-It has an Serial Peripheral Interface bus (SPI) interface which is used to transfer the data to the onboard EEPROM at a rate of approximately one full sample packet every half second.

-Also, it has multiple UARTs which are used to: 1.
-Read the GPS coordinate data from the flight controller via the MAVLINK protocol.

-2. Send and receive data from the host PC.
+It has an Serial Peripheral Interface bus (SPI) interface which will be used to transfer the data to the onboard EEPROM at a rate determined by the sampling speed.
+Also, it has multiple UARTs which will be used to read the GPS coordinate data from the MAVLINK.
+Lastly, it has onboard USB interface support to potentially be used to transfer the data to the host PC.

-To fully implement this we learned more about the precise software timing.
-It was found that each sample was being written to the EEPROM within 10ms but each GPS coordinate packet was being received at a rate of 1 packet every 500ms.
-In order to make up for the latency of the GPS packets we implemented an algorithm to sample the signals as fast as possible, but only save an intensity level if it is the highest out of all intensity levels sampled since the last GPS packet was received.
-We also implemented interrupt-based serial routines for the MAVLink packet reception, in order to assure no packets were missed.
-This allowed us to still sample all of the signals we needed to, and map them each to a GPS coordinate even though the GPS packets were much slower than the signal.
+In order to fully implement this we need to learn more about precise software timing.
+We want to sample at a specified rate based on the speed of the drone.
+To do this we need to take into account the clock speed, transmission delays, and buffering times.
+Once this information is collated we will then take the GPS module, power detector circuit and microcontroller out into a cellular dead spot to collect empirical data on how various sampling speeds will affect the accuracy of the device.
+In order to analyze the data we will need controlled data points as well in order to compare them to the empirical device data.

-All of the data the drone collects is downloaded to the host PC and loaded into the SAFE Drone program.
-The program is used to create a heat map as shown in Figure 11.
+All of the data the drone collects is downloaded to the host pc and loaded into the result mapping software.
+It is used to create a weighted point temperature mapping as shown in Figure 9.

-Fig. 11: Example Heat Map
+Fig. 9: Example Heat Map

-The overlay is temperature based, the higher the voltage level (aka dBm level) the hotter the signal.
+The overlay is temperature based, the higher the voltage level the higher the point density.
 The temperature points are centered at the GPS coordinate points that the signal intensity is mapped to.
-In Figure 11 the points where the centers have a lot of red or even a lot of white translates to the points having a higher signal intensity and thus identifying where the cellular device is.
+In Figure 9 the blue points have the least point density and the white has the most.
+This translates to the white points having a higher signal intensity and thus identifying where the cellular device is.

 The overlay is customizable via the user software.
 The point size, color scheme, and opacity can all be defined.
-The color schemes available are shown in Figure 12.
+The color schemes available are shown in Figure 10.
 This helps the accuracy because the backdrop of the overlay could be a matching color of the temperature point.
 Or, if for example there were two points that had the same intensity.
 By increasing the dot size, one could ascertain the most likely location of the cellular device by looking at the intersection of each of the dots as their size increased.

-Fig. 12: Available Color Schemes
+Fig. 10: Available Color Schemes

-The higher the signal intensity mapped to a particular GPS coordinate, the further towards the top of the color scheme the interior of the point appears.
+The higher the signal intensity mapped to a particular GPS coordinate, the further towards the top of the color scheme the point appears.
 Even with small variances between points it is possible to determine the strongest point because the software averages all of the points together before assigning a color.

-To create the overlay the software first takes a list of signal intensity, and GPS coordinate tuples as shown in Figure 13.
+To create the overlay the software first takes a list of signal intensity, and GPS coordinate tuples as shown in Figure 11.